-The City’s Zoning By-Laws map out city properties into zones according to land use, such as residential, commercial, industrial etc. Zoning By-Laws also regulate what can be built on a property and how big it can be, such as the width of the driveway.
-No permit is required for driveway widening or resurfacing, such that the applicant adheres to the Zoning By-Law.
+The City’s Zoning By-Laws map out city properties into zones according to land use, such as residential, commercial, and industrial.
+Zoning By-Laws also regulate what can be built on a property and how big it can be, such as the width of the driveway.
+No permit is required for driveway widening or resurfacing, such that the property owner adheres to the Zoning By-Law.
 See list of licensed contractors, here.

-The Zoning Department reviews applications for curb cuts and provides verification of compliance of driveway widening.
-If verified, the Public Works & Engineering Department will review, and if approved, issue a Road Occupancy & Access Permit for a fee of $50.00, which will allow the applicant to perform the curb cut.
+The Zoning Department reviews applications for curb cuts and verifies whether driveway widening proposals comply with the By-laws.
+Once verified, the Public Works & Engineering Department will review the application and issue a Road Occupancy & Access Permit for a fee of $50.00 (for residential properties), if the curb cut is approved.

 Why regulate driveway widening?

 If front yards are covered with a driveway, there is less area for plants, trees and soil, called soft landscaping, which causes rainwater to run off into the storm water system rather than the ground and does not replenish the watertable.
 Larger driveways also result in less storage area for snow and the removal of on-street parking spaces.

 Important Note: Residents who alter their driveways without adhering to the Zoning By-Law are subject to a fine and will be responsible, including for costs, to restore their driveway to its original or approved condition.

 Completed applications, with an attached copy of the legal lot survey, are submitted to Zoning to verify compliance.
 Preparing a drawing of your proposal would also be of assistance in conducting a Zoning review.
 Staff will stamp and sign your application once Zoning By-Law compliance is verified.

 If you are unsure, or do not have a copy of your legal lot survey: